Sanctuary Cities: An Uproar That Began Long Ago

-As the Trump administration begins to aggressively enforce the nation’s immigration laws, churches and cities across the country are declaring themselves “sanctuaries” – and pledging to protect undocumented immigrants from deportation.
-But it’s just the latest resurgence of a movement that started more than 30 years ago, when hundreds of churches defied the government to protect undocumented immigrants from Central America.
+As the Trump administration began to aggressively enforce the nation’s immigration laws, churches and cities across the country declared themselves “sanctuaries” – and pledged to protect undocumented immigrants from deportation.
+But it was just the latest resurgence of a movement that started more than 30 years ago, when hundreds of churches defied the government to protect undocumented immigrants from Central America.